MED Pix Overview

 - What are my Claim costs?
 There are no additional fees.
 The only deduction is the refunded amount itself.

 - Claim vs. Chargeback What’s the difference between claims and chargebacks?
-With the goal to centralize other kind of discounts in emerging markets, a claim can be related to regulatory discounts and protection mechanisms a chargeback is related to a consumer protection mechanism only.
+With the goal to centralize other kinds of discounts in emerging markets, a claim can be related to regulatory discounts and protection mechanisms.
+A chargeback is related to a consumer protection mechanism only.

 Glossary